 - Sand each board.

 - Finish the boards with your favorite shade of Danish oil.
-This unit is finished with a medium walnut natural Danish oil.
+This unit is finished with Watco’s medium walnut Danish oil.

 Hang the brackets and shelves where you want them on the unit.
 Use a pencil to mark through the holes of the brackets onto the shelves.
 Remove one shelf at a time and screw the corresponding brackets into place with your shelf mounting screws.
 Then hang everything back on the tracks.

-It’s almost time to stand back and gawk at your shelving unit.
-But first let’s fill it up with everything you love.
+Before you stand back and gawk at your shelving unit, let’s fill it up with everything you love.

 I hope you take the DIY route and build a custom shelving unit for your home.
 Send me pics of your creation!